ColemenSmith/LiveProjectResults/README.md

 In this project, we were tasked with creating an app that harnesses an API to create a live feed of information on whichever subject we chose.
 During this project, I did a lot of work on designing my pages with the use of Bootstrap and conventional CSS.
 The project was only a two week sprint and I was working at the time so I didn't get to progress as far as I would have liked, but I made the most of the experience.
 My understanding of the Django framework is a lot more clearer than it was and I understand how it all functions together.
 I didn't get to work on using my API at all so the most of my practice with Django are fundamentals, and increasing my comfort with Bootstrap.

-## ASP .Net MVC & Entity Framework Live Project
+## ASP.Net MVC & Entity Framework Live Project

 This project was the one that I learned the most from and put the most time into.
 In this project the first thing I did was lock access to a webpage for only admins.
 This fix was pretty simple, all I did was filter access by admin users and then I created a page that users get redirected to if they have already logged in and don't have the proper permissions.